evemarco/goesi/esi/docs/KillmailsApi.md

 ### HTTP request headers

- - **Content-Type**: Not defined
+ - **Content-Type**: application/json
  - **Accept**: application/json

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **GetCorporationsCorporationIdKillmailsRecent**
 > []GetCorporationsCorporationIdKillmailsRecent200Ok GetCorporationsCorporationIdKillmailsRecent(ctx, corporationId, optional)
-Get corporation kills and losses
+Get a corporation's recent kills and losses

-Get a list of corporation's recent kills and losses  ---  This route is cached for up to 300 seconds  --- Requires one of the following EVE corporation role(s): Director
+Get a list of a corporation's kills and losses going back 90 days  ---  This route is cached for up to 300 seconds  --- Requires one of the following EVE corporation role(s): Director

 ### Required Parameters